-7. Topographical charts
+Topographical charts 7.

-8. Corrections to charts not contained in the AIP
+Corrections to charts not contained in the AIP 8.

 GEN 3.3 AIR TRAFFIC SERVICES

 1. Responsible service

 1.1 Malta Air Traffic Services Ltd. is responsible for the provision of air traffic services within the area indicate in section 2, below.

 Chief Executive Officer

 Malta Air Traffic Services Ltd. Gate No. 4

 Malta International Airport Triq tal-Isqof

 L-Imqabba MQB9057

 Malta Phone: (356) 22 35 55 37

 Fax: (356) 21 22 15 89

 Email: ceo@maltats.com

-1.2 The services are provided in accordance with the provisions contained in the applicable EU Regulations and ICAO documents.
+1.2 The services are provided in accordance with the provisions contained in the applicable EU Regulations an ICAO documents.

 1.3 Differences to these provisions are detailed in GEN 1.7.

 2. Area of responsibility

 2.1 Air traffic services are provided for the territory of Malta including its territorial waters as well as the airspace over the high seas within the Malta FIR/UIR.

 2.2 Additionally, in accordance with a co-ordination agreement between Rome ACC and Malta ACC, air traffic services are provided under the delegated authority, in the Rome FIR/UIR.
 Details of such services are provided in ENR 2.

 3. Types of services

 3.1 The following types of services are provided:

 a.
 Flight Information Service (FIS) and Alerting Service (ALRS);

 b.
 Area Control (ACC); and

 c.
 Radar.

 3.2 The following types of services are provided at Luqa aerodrome:

 a.
 Aerodrome Control (GMC);

 b.
 Aerodrome Control (AIR);

 c.
 Approach Control (APP); and

 d.
 Automatic Terminal Information Service (ATIS).

 4. Co-ordination between the operator and ATS

-4.1 Co-ordination between the operator and air traffic services is effected in accordance with SERA.7005, an paragraph 2.16 of Annex 11.
+4.1 Co-ordination between the operator and air traffic services is effected in accordance with SERA.7005, and paragraph 2.16 of Annex 11.

 5. Minimum flight altitude

 5.1 Published MSA / MVA contains temperature correction down to 0 degrees.

 1:

-Requests by users for reservation of airspace and training / test flights should be addressed to the Airspace Utilization and Coordination Cell on:
+to the Airspace

 g slots at LMML

 ety, Quality and